Credit scorecards: Characteristics of scorecards

+Modelling methods

 The methodologies that are used to create a credit scorecard broadly fall under two categories namely a statistical-based method and an artificial intelligence/machine learning method.

 Statistical based credit scoring model

 Models which are usually less complex and whose output can be easily interpreted fall under this category.
 Simple techniques like Logistic regression, linear regression, and decision trees are some examples of simple statistical techniques.
 Many banks prefer this category because if a customer is denied a loan then a reason for denial needs to be given and that can be easily interpreted from these models.

 Artificial intelligence/machine learning based credit scoring model

 The techniques used here are broadly called black boxes in the analytics world because interpreting them is difficult.
 Banks generally use this type of scoring model for upselling or cross-selling different products of a bank to its customers.
 These techniques usually outperform the statistical-based credit scoring models but fall behind because of their interpretability issues.